 - Elicit positive stories.
-Use interviews to evoke stories that illuminate an organization's distinctive strengths.
+Use interviews to evoke stories that illuminate an organization’s distinctive strengths.
 When the organization is functioning at its best, what characteristics are present?
-Unlike data or lists, positive stories stir imagination and generate excitement about the company and what it is capable of accomplishing in the future.
+Unlike data or lists, positive stories stir the imagination and generate excitement about the company and what it is capable of accomplishing in the future.

 - Discover common themes.
 Through the shared stories, find what elements are common to the moments of greatest success and fulfillment.
-Look for the ones that are most promising and inspiring as components of a desired future.
-According to Watkins, "The themes become the basis for collectively imagining what the organization would be like if the exceptional moments uncovered in the interviews become the norm in the organization."
+Look for the ones that are most promising and inspiring as components of the desired future.
+According to Watkins, “The themes become the basis for collectively imagining what the organization would be like if the exceptional moments uncovered in the interviews become the norm in the organization.”